BYU-CS-260-Winter-2019/user-authentication/tutorials/lesson5.md

 ## Cookies

+Cookies are used in HTTP to send small amounts of data from a web browser to a web server.
+For example, a cookie can contain an identifier that is unique to that web browser, so the server can keep track of a shopping cart, a user account, or other state.

-Cookies are used in HTTP to send data from a web browser to a web server.
-The web server first tells the web browser to "set" a cookie.
-Then, in every subsequent request, the browser will include this data and send it to the web server.
+Setting a cookie is done by request of the web server.
+First, the web server tells the web browser to "set" a cookie.
+This request includes an expiration time.
+Then, in every subsequent request it sends to the web server, the browser will include this data in a cookie as long as it has not expired.
+The server can then use this data to find the state it associates with that browser.

-Here is an example of how server sending a header in an HTTP response to set a cookie:
+Here is an example of a server sending a header in an HTTP request, asking the web browser to set a cookie:

 ```
 Set-Cookie: qwerty=219ffwef9w0f; Domain=somecompany.com; Path=/; Expires=Wed, 30 Aug 2019 00:00:00 GMT
 ```

-Here is what the web browser will send back every time it visits this site (as long as the cookie is not expired) in a request:
+Here is what the web browser will send back every in every request it sends subsequently to the site, as long as the cookie is not expired:

 ```
 Cookie: qwerty=219ffwef9w0f; Domain=somecompany.com; Path=/; Expires=Wed, 30 Aug 2019 00:00:00 GMT
 ```

-In our case, we put the JWT in the cookie.
-This way, the browser will always send us (the server) the cookie, and we can use this JWT to prove that it has logged in.
+In our case, we have the server put the JWT in a cookie.
+This way, the browser will always send the server the cookie, and it can use this
+JWT to prove that the user has logged in.

 To use cookies, we need to setup the cookie parsing middleware in `server/server.js`: